Turnpike Lane, Haringey

 Turnpike Lane branches westward from the point where Wood Green High Road meets Harringay’s* Green Lanes.
 It was formerly called Tottenham Lane, as it still is further to the south-west.

 The turnpike system was abolished in 1872 and the gate was dismantled.
-By this time, the Wellington public house was standing at the corner of Turnpike Lane and the High Road, now the site of a Burger King restaurant.
+By this time, the Wellington public house was standing at the corner of Turnpike Lane and the High Road, now the site of a Costa coffee shop.

 Together with Westbury Avenue, which runs north-east towards Tottenham, Turnpike Lane has become a low-rent overspill from the retail agglomeration of Wood Green.
-Much of the lane is now lined with shops, takeaways and hairdressers serving the diverse local community, which includes recent immigrants from the eastern Mediterranean as well as longer-established residents originating from the Caribbean and the South Asian sub-continent – especially Bangladesh.
+Much of the lane is now lined with shops, takeaways and hairdressers serving the diverse local community, which includes increasingly well established residents from the eastern Mediterranean, the Caribbean and the South Asian sub-continent – especially Bangladesh.

 Riding Black Bess, the highwayman Dick Turpin allegedly leapt the spike-topped gate at Turnpike Lane, when pursued by a posse led by the chief constable of Westminster.